uvarc/rc-website/content/userinfo/rivanna/basepod.md

 As artificial intelligence (AI) and machine learning (ML) continue to change how academic research is conducted, the NVIDIA DGX BasePOD, or BasePOD, brings new AI and ML functionality to Rivanna, UVA's High-Performance Computing (HPC) system.
 The BasePOD is a cluster of high-performance GPUs that allows large deep-learning models to be created and utilized at UVA.

 The NVIDIA DGX BasePOD™ on Rivanna, hereafter referred to as the POD, is comprised of:
-- 18 DGX A100 nodes
+- 10 DGX A100 nodes
-- 8 A100 GPU devices and 2 TB local node memory (per node)
+- 8 A100 GPU devices and 2 TB local node RAM memory per node
+  - These nodes do not yet have the same interconnect as the 10 DGX nodes but are still very powerful
-- 80 GB GPU memory (per GPU device)
+- 80 GB GPU memory per GPU device

 Compared to the regular GPU nodes, the POD contains **advanced features** such as:
 - NVLink for fast multi-GPU communication